geotre/electron-json-config/README.md

 ### `.purge()`
-Remove all data from the config file.
+Removes all data from the config file.

 **Returns:** void
 **Example:**